webaquebec/openhack/README.md

 ## Quick start

-This website is a plain HTML page backed by CSS Bootstrap & Font Awesome for icons.
+This website is a plain HTML page.

     open index.html

 # Deployment

-This is a Github project page, so just push to gh-pages :

-    git push origin master:gh-pages
+This is a Github project page.
+The `gh-pages` branch is what appears online.
+It has been set as the default branch for this repo.

 # Contributing